cgat-developers/ruffus/doc/tutorials/new_tutorial/introduction.rst

-    :ref:`pipeline_run<pipeline_functions.pipeline_run>` finds the **last** :term:`task` function of your pipeline, works out what other functions this depends on, following the appropriate chain of dependencies automatically.
+    To work out which functions to call, :ref:`pipeline_run<pipeline_functions.pipeline_run>` finds the **last** :term:`task` function of your pipeline, then works out all the other functions this depends on, working backwards up the chain of dependencies automatically.

-    We can also specify this end point of your pipeline explicitly:
+    We can specify this end point of your pipeline explicitly:

         ::